Treatment of Obesity-Related ED (Erectile Dysfunction) in Men

 How Obesity Leads to Problem with Getting and Keeping Erections (erectile dysfunction)?

 Erections in a normal male result from sexual stimulation or visual stimulation.
 Erections are controlled directly by the brain.
-The brain receives a stimulus which can be in the form of visual, auditory or tactile sexual stimulation.
+The brain receives a stimulus that can be in the form of visual, auditory or tactile sexual stimulation.
 These are then processed in the brain, with subsequent impulses sent to the penis where it leads to an erection.
 So for an erection to take place, the nervous system, blood vessels, and smooth muscles, should all be healthy.

 Damage to blood vessels and nerves can lead to erectile dysfunction.
 Both blood vessels and nerves are involved in getting and maintaining good erections in males.
 Obesity can damage blood vessels directly by causing atherosclerosis (high cholesterol), high blood pressure.
 It can damage the nerves by increasing the risk of diabetes which damages nerves and blood vessels.